 survived to serve us into the new millennium when Area 9's 1978 Chevy van, with over 270,000 miles, was traded in for

 a new 2000 Dodge.
 Area 9 still had a 1987 GMC Cargo van in service until 2006 when it was replaced with a new Ford E350 15-passenger

-In 1997, State Fire Rescue Training with the assistance of KCTCS and the Kentucky Fire Commission purchased 3 Ford F350 dually pickups and established the first 3 depots for SFRT to serve the
+In 1997, with the assistance of the state Fleet Management and the Kentucky Fire Commission, SFRT acquired 3 new Ford F350 dually pickups and established the first 3 depots for SFRT

-entire state with mobile training props and equipment trailers, with the smoke maze being the largest in the fleet.
-These
+to serve the entire state with mobile training props and equipment trailers, with the smoke maze being the largest in the

-vehicles and trailers were assigned to Areas 3, 12 and 14.
-These areas became to be known as the "fleet depots"
+fleet.
+These vehicles and trailers were assigned to Areas 3, 12 and 14.
+These areas became to be known as the "fleet

-of SFRT, with Area 14 Coordinator Charles Shaw appointed to head up the fleet program.
-Since the inception of the fleet program,
+depots" of SFRT, with Area 14 Coordinator Charles Shaw appointed to head up the fleet program.
+Since the inception of

-nearly 100% of its operational costs to provide mobile training has been funded through and by the Kentucky Fire Commission.
+the fleet program, nearly 100% of its operational costs to provide mobile training has been funded through and by the Kentucky